What is a Street Cafe Licence?

 The holder of the licence for the premises should be the occupier or someone who is concerned in the conduct or management of the business.

-Street Cafe Licences must be made via your local council.
+Street Cafe Licences applications must be made via your local council.
 You can find the contact details for your local council at the Official UK Government Website.

 To apply for a street cafe licence, you must ensure that you are able to provide the following documents: